alimajidi62/AiRAG/README.md

   After installing, open your Visual Studio solution and ensure it uses the vcpkg toolchain or the installed packages.
 ---

+## 📄 About `world_war2.txt`

+The file [`world_war2.txt`](world_war2.txt) is an example document used for indexing in Azure Cognitive Search.
+It contains information and facts about World War II.
+This file demonstrates how the Retrieval-Augmented Generation (RAG) approach can ground AI responses in specific, trusted content.
+You can replace or extend this file with your own documents to customize the knowledge base for your application.

 ## ⚙️ How It Works

 1. **Read API Keys and Endpoints**